Lancashire, Derbyshire and East Coast Railway: Raising finance for construction

 The authorised capital of the new company was £5 million, but it was immediately obvious that subscriptions for such a large sum would not easily be found.
 In November 1891 the GER examined the plans for the scheme and agreed to subscribe £250,000.
 In the circumstances, the GER became the dominant force in the company, and it insisted on the first construction being limited to the main line between Chesterfield and Lincoln, with a branch to Beighton, which it was hoped would give access to Sheffield by running powers over the MS&LR.
 (In fact Parliament authorised the Beighton line but refused the running powers.)
 The first sod was cut by Mrs Arkwright at Chesterfield on 7 June 1892.
 In a speech she looked forward to travelling throughout on the line in three years' time, in 1895.

 Construction was started, but subscription for shares was extremely slow.
 In February 1894 the company asked the main contractor to accept shares instead of cash; he refused, and stated that he would stop work if not paid in cash promptly.
 At the beginning of May 1894 public subscriptions amounted to about £400,000.
-The LD&ECR directors and their friends had made themselves responsible for a further £850,000, and a new director named Perks, and his associates, were to put up £250,000.
+The LD&ECR directors and their friends had made themselves responsible for a further £850,000, and a new director (Robert William Perks) and his associates, were to put up £250,000.
 After protracted negotiations the Great Eastern Railway confirmed their earlier offer to subscribe a quarter of a million.
 The condition was the separation of the central section from the eastern section and their constitution as separate concerns; the GER was not prepared to see their money expended on the line to Sutton-on-Sea.

 The LD&ECR accepted this condition on 3 May 1894.
-A separate company called the Lincoln & East Coast Railway & Dock was eventually incorporated on 6 August 1897: it adopted the powers of the LD&ECR to build east of Lincoln, and with them the still unfulfilled North Sea Fisheries (East Lincolnshire) Harbour & Dock Company.
-The Lincoln & East Coast Railway & Dock was destined never to materialise.
-The LD&ECR authorised lines west of Chesterfield were abandoned by an Act of 6 July 1895.
+A separate company called the Lincoln and East Coast Railway and Dock Company was eventually incorporated by the Lincoln and East Coast Railway and Dock Act 1897 (60 & 61 Vict. c. ccxxxiv) on 6 August 1897: it adopted the powers of the LD&ECR to build east of Lincoln, and with them the still unfulfilled North Sea Fisheries (East Lincolnshire) Harbour & Dock Company.
+The Lincoln and East Coast Railway and Dock was destined never to materialise.
+The LD&ECR authorised lines west of Chesterfield were abandoned by the Lancashire, Derbyshire and East Coast Railway Act 1895 (58 & 59 Vict. c. cxli) of 6 July 1895.